 What’s more, its theme demo system allows you to transform your website at the click of a button.

 OceanWP offers a lot of great functionality out of the box, and its features can also be enhanced by a host of free and premium plugin extensions.
 More theme designs are also available if you upgrade to the OceanWP Core Extensions Bundle.

 It’s no surprise, then, that the design is extremely popular.
-The free version of the theme is activated on more than 300,000 websites, and has a near-perfect five-star rating on WordPress.org.
+The free version of the theme is activated on more than 300,000 websites (making it a strong competitor to both Divi, from Elegant Themes, and Elementor), and has a near-perfect five-star rating on WordPress.org.

 In this article, I’ll show you what OceanWP has to offer and how you can use it to build a professional-looking website.